CaterinaBi/aicore-hangman/README.md

             __|____
             ''']
 ```
 The diagrams in the list are in reverse order with respect to their appearence in the code, so as to be callable passing the number of lives (4 to 0) as the index of `self.list_visual`.
 For instance, once the user loses their first life, they're left with 4 lives.
-At that point, `print(f"{self.list_visual[self.num_lives]}")` prints the fifth element in `self.list_visual`, which is rendered as follows.
+At that point, `print(f"{self.list_visual[self.num_lives]}")` prints the fifth element in `self.list_visual`, which is rendered as follows:

 <p align="center">
 <img src="images/four_lives.png" alt="This is an image of the messages printed when the user loses their first life" width="400" height="200" />